 6. The Wood Wick Is Excessively Long

-Aside from the flooding issue, an excessively long wick can prevent your candle from burning or lighting.
+In addition to the risk of flooding, an overly lengthy wick can also impede your candle from lighting or burning correctly.
 This issue is unique to you if you’re using a hardwood wick.
 It will also not burn if the trim is required to remove the burnt material.

 Always remember that the wax, not the wood, is responsible for the candle’s flame.
 The wick of the wack is drawn upwards by the flame.
 As a result, if the wick is not properly trimmed and maintained short, the wax will not reach the flame.